openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 <{{examples/issuer_initiated_issuance_request_pre-authz_code.json}}

-The following non-normative example shows how the issuer can initiate the issuance of two credentials of different formats (one by reference and the other one by value):
+The following non-normative example shows how the issuer can initiate the issuance of two Credentials of different formats, one by reference ("UniversityDegree_JWT") and the other one by value:

 <{{examples/issuer_initiated_issuance_request_multiple_credentials.json}}

-The definition of the format specific profiles can be found in (#format_profiles).
+Credential Format Profiles can be found in (#format_profiles).

 The Wallet MUST consider the parameter values in the initiation request as not trustworthy since the origin is not authenticated and the message integrity is not protected.
 The Wallet MUST apply the same checks on the Credential Issuer that it would apply when the flow is started from the Wallet itself since the Credential Issuer is not trustworthy just because it sent the initiation request.
 An attacker might attempt to use an initation request to conduct a phishing or injection attack.